 Gluten free is hard!
 Have any tips?
 I’ve been collecting tips that I’ve found around the web on my resources page.
 Also there are links to my Gluten Free Substitutions Series that I wrote in 2010.
 In addition be sure to check out the gluten free ratio rally posts, where several gluten free bloggers have banded together in search of the best ratios for creating myriad gluten free recipes.

 I wish you made your recipes free of dairy/corn/egg/soy/nut/sugar/<insert your diet restriction here>… We currently only have one food allergy in our household, and so that is the only allergy I really have ever had to learn how to handle in the kitchen.
 As I have stated above, I have made tags for dairy-free and diabetic friendly recipes because I think they may be helpful, but I am not a medical professional and so as with everything you must use your own care and judgement when reading a recipe.
 I do not have any experience substituting for diet restrictions other than gluten, but I encourage you to experiment and see how it goes – I am always interested in the food chemistry of recipe substitutions, so if you find a way to make any of my recipes suitable for your restricted diet, I would love to hear about it and the changes that you made.

-Never miss an update by having future Jenn Cuisine posts delivered straight to your inbox!
+Never miss a new post - subscribe by email to receive new posts on Jenn Cuisine delivered straight to your inbox!